luisdiegogomez/MFEM-Example-11-Writeup/mfem_annotation_template.md

 Below we highlight selected portions of the example code and connect them with the description in the previous section.
 You can follow along by browsing [`ex11p.cpp`](https://github.com/mfem/mfem/blob/master/examples/ex11p.cpp) in your editor.

 The purpose of this example is to compute a set of the lowest eigenmodes for the referred eigenproblem.
-This example is only run in parallel.
+This example can only be run in parallel.

 ### Initialize MPI and HYPRE for a Parallel Computing